carpentries-incubator/fair-data-management-agriculture/episodes/introduction.md

 - LTE data takes many years to generate
 - Good RDM is necessary to ensure the continuity of data over time
 - Good RDM is necessary to ensure the accessibility of data over time
-- Good RDM is necessary to ensure the usability and interpretability of data over time
+- Good RDM is necessary to ensure the usability and interpretation of data over time

 ::::::